indexmap-rs/indexmap/README.rst

   Current ``indices: Vec<Pos>``. ``Pos`` is interpreted as ``(u32, u32)`` more or less when raw_capacity() fits in 32 bits.
 Pos then stores both the lower half of the hash and the entry index.
-  This means that the hash values in ``Entry`` don't need to be accessed while scanning for an entry.
+  This means that the hash values in ``Bucket`` don't need to be accessed while scanning for an entry.

 Please read the `API documentation here`__